d12frosted/elpa-mirror/stable-melpa/exwm-x-readme.txt

 #+END_EXAMPLE

 *** Dmenu
-`exwmx-dmenu' let user input or select (with the help of ivy) a command in minibuffer, and execute it.
+`exwmx-dmenu' let user input or select a command in minibuffer, and execute it.

 `exwmx-dmenu' support some command prefixes:
 1. ",command": run "command" in terminal emulator, for example,